 The old man’s hands shake as he lifts the glass of whiskey to his lips.
 He sits alone at a table in the corner of the barroom.
 People pass him, but no one sees him.
 He’s in a world of his own.
 One that he created.

-He wasn’t always alone, but when he left his family the loneliness was part of the deal.
+He wasn’t always alone, but when he left his family, the loneliness became part of the deal.
 As lonesome as he is, he has no regrets.
 Not for nothing he’s done.
 He’s given up searching for something he could never find.
-The life he’s lived is something that will be easy to leave behind and there won’t be anyone who will mourn or miss him when he’s gone.
+The life he’s lived is something that will be easy to leave behind, and there won’t be anyone who will mourn or miss him when he’s gone.

-It’s odd, but he notices the girl staring at him, but he can’t help himself and stares back.
+It’s odd, but he notices the girl staring at him, and he can’t help himself and returns her gaze.
 She seems familiar.
-Funny, after a few everyone seems familiar.
-But this one is different.
+Funny, after a few drinks everyone seems familiar.
+But this time it’s different.
 He feels as if he knows her.
 But who and where?
 Too many nights of booze and drugs have addled his mind and he can’t remember yesterday, let alone memories from his past.
 Maybe one more drink and then he’ll be on his way.

 He’s someone’s father.
 Yet, he abdicated that role long ago.

-The lights go down a notch, a signal to the remaining patrons that the bar is about to close and it’s time to go.
+The lights go down a notch, a signal to the remaining patrons that the bar is about to close, and it’s time to go.
 For most of them, they have someplace to go, but they would rather stay here.
 The old man is the first one out the door, followed by a number of others.
-He staggers from the alcohol, but it’s not only the alcohol.
-He’s abused his body over the years and each step is accompanied by debilitating pain.
+He staggers from the alcohol, but it’s not only the booze.
+He’s abused his body over the years, and each step is accompanied by debilitating pain.

-Just outside the door, Molly stands with her back against the wall and watches the scene unfold.
+Just outside the door, Molly stands with her back against the wall and lights up a smoke, and observes the scene unfold.
 She sees the old man stagger away and watches him fall into the gutter.
 And she feels nothing.
 When she notices the others file by without so much as a glance toward the helpless man, she imagines him being a piece of litter the world threw away.
-Once, it would have broken her heart and she would have gone to him, but her heart has long since hardened to stone and like the others, she turns and walks away.
+Once, it would have broken her heart and she would have gone to him, but her heart has long since hardened to stone, and like the others, she turns and walks away.